Alaska is Open for Travel

 Our reservation office is currently experiencing unprecedented call volume.
 Alaska is a great return-to-travel destination and a record number of travelers are looking for assistance with independent travel arrangements.
 We are doing our very best to help as many travelers as we can.
 In the meantime...

-- Limited Availability Through July.
-Many popular products including trains to Denali Park, lodging in Seward and Talkeetna, and some day tours have sold out through July.
-If you're just getting started planning, we encourage you to travel to Alaska in August or early September.
+- Limited Availability into August.
+Many popular products including trains to Denali Park, lodging in Seward and Talkeetna, and some day tours have sold out into early August.
+If you're just getting started planning, we encourage you to travel to Alaska mid-August or September.

 - Useful Lodging, Activity, and Transportation Finders.
 Try these tools to quickly find available transportation, hotels, activities, and complete vacation packages.
 If you'd like to find something specific, use the search bar at the top of any page.
 Just click the magnifying glass to get started.